HL7 FHIR R4: Decoding the Acronym Soup

 What’s the buzz about?

-If the amount of buzz we’re seeing around the news is any indication, this could be an important building block for some of the advances in health care IT we can hope to see in 2019.
+If the amount of buzz we’re seeing around the news is any indication, this could be an important building block for some of the advances in healthcare IT we can hope to see in the coming months and years.

 FHIR hit the scene as a “modern, internet-based approach to connecting different, discrete elements,” even though everyone knew it could never be “all things to all people.”
 There are simply too many types of data, platforms and numerous workflows at play here.

 FHIR has delivered on much of its promise, however, seeing as how it quickly became one of the more popular protocols for joining disparate systems simply because of its ability to address the majority of common use cases on the technical side.
 And on the business side, its release coincided at the right time (as data standards go), bolstering its potential to actually make and save healthcare companies money.
 Moreover, FHIR better equipped HL7 to play ball in the API (Application Programming Interface) world.

 Both FHIR and open APIs are considered critical to achieving interoperability, and that’s coming straight from the compliance horse’s mouth, from both the Centers for Medicare and Medicaid Services (CMS) and the Office of the National Coordinator (ONC) for Health IT.

 A restaurant analogy to the rescue

 To understand the relationship between FHIR and APIs, it might be helpful to build off of an analogy that the Veterans Administration shared — think of an API as a server in a restaurant.
 You’re sitting at a dining table, hungry, looking at a menu full of choices.
 The kitchen will be preparing your food, but the server must first communicate your order to the kitchen, and then also deliver your cooked food back to your table.
 This is the basic role of an API — a messenger that takes requests and tells systems what to do, delivering the finished product back to the user (or diner, in this case).